SmarterApp/ARI/index.md

 The ARI format is intended to be complementary to structured formats such as APIP.
 When authoring items it's important to retain the structure of the item so that it can be edited and updated throughout the authoring and review process.
 Frequently the tools used to author items are different from the tools used to add accessibility features.
 APIP and similar formats are a superior choice because structural information is lost when the item is rendered.

 Metaphorically, it's like the difference between a Word document, which can be easily edited, and a PDF docmument, which faithfully reproduces the look of the document across many platforms.
 APIP is like a Word document while ARI is like a PDF.

+In addition to facilitating innovation, using the ARI format has the following potential advantages:

+* **Increased fidelity of implementation:** Since items are pre-rendered, they will be delivered in the same form regardless of the assessment platform and regain common appearance and interaction.
+* **Reduced cost of implementation:** Since Smarter Balanced states independently procure assessment delivery services, there will be a variety of implementations.
+Reducing this cost will save money for states and vendors and encourage more vendor participation.
+* **Reduced cost of code maintenance:** Support for new for new APIP or SBAIF features including new item types and new accessibility features is isolated to the item authoring tool rather than carrying through item banking, test packaging and assessment delivery.

 ## Project Status